What Merchants Need to Know About Offering Cash Back on Debit Card Purchases

 Today, receiving cash back is a common practice at grocery stores, gas stations, pharmacies and many other retail stores.

 It's Time to Fight Back Against Chargeback Fraud

 Learn how a proactive strategy can prevent unwarranted disputes.

 There are definite benefits of offering cash back for debit card purchases, advantages for both consumers and merchants.

 The practice of offering cash back originated in the 1980s with the British retail chain, Tesco.
 The store first offered cash back for their own gain.

 Tesco realized that enabling consumers to make a withdrawal from their account during a debit card transaction allows the business to convert their own cash into electronic sales.
 This reduces the amount of cash kept on hand and the funds that will need to be transported and banked with a financial institution.

-It has also become an easy way to enhance the customer experience.
+Plus, customers really appreciated it.
 Providing a cash back service to consumers can increase loyalty and sales.